Analog display services interface: Compatible equipment

 U S West Communications, the first local RBOC to offer this service, marketed it as "Home Receptionist" service.
 Home Receptionist service included a Nortel Powertouch (or Vista) 350 screen-based telephone and "line-provisioning" service to make it work.
-This service is still offered by Centurylink (the successor to US West), and AT&T; though the service has different marketing names.
+The service continued to be offered for a time by successors such as CenturyLink and AT&T, under different marketing names, before the broader phase-out of legacy analog telephone features.

 Nortel discontinued the x5x telephone line and introduced a more streamlined version called the 39x-line and then later the 48x-line in 1998.
 CIDCo and Cybiotronics later introduced their own lines of screenphones after the original Nortel Patent expired.

-Nortel sold off its CPE line to Aastra Technologies in 1999 and Aastra continues to market these telephones through various channels.
+Nortel sold off its CPE line to Aastra Technologies in 1999, which subsequently marketed these telephones through various channels.